Some posts contain compensated links. Please read this disclaimer for more info.

 The border remains closed for non-Croatian citizens until June 15.

 Where To Get Information Of COVID-19 About Croatia

 As you already know, COVID-2019 (also known as SARS-CoV-2) was first reported in Wuhan, China, and has now been reported in dozens of countries globally.
 You can see up to date worldwide stats here and in Europe here thanks to the European Centre for Disease Prevention and Control.
 So far 90%+ people have been reported as recovered (some cases still being treated and sadly some 2% deaths).

-If you plan to continue to travel, you must follow the travel advice from your home country about travel to Croatia (and the Balkans).
+If you plan to travel to Croatia (once borders open of course), you must follow the travel advice from your home country about travel to Croatia (and the Balkans).
 You can also stay up-to-date with information from RELIABLE sources*.

 For example: As an Australian, I love to look at the Australian Smarttraveller website.
 The Smartraveller is provided by the Australian Department of Foreign Affairs and Trade and has all the latest information, and they will update the information on that site if travel restrictions for any country are required.
 This website also allows you to sign up to travel alerts for the countries you plan to visit.

 Canadian colleagues, have told me this site is where they look.

 * Only reliable sources have been used for this post, mostly from the World Health Organisation (WHO) and Australian and Croatian government sites.